filecoin-saturn/L2-node/README.md

   Status Codes:
   404 -> L2 does not have the requested content.
-  200 -> L2 has the requested content and CAR file bytes will be streamed back.
+  200 -> L2 has the requested content and CAR file bytes will be streamed back in the response body.
   500 -> Internal L2 error that we should probably look into.
   ```